mcguinness/draft-mcguinness-oauth-resource-token-resp/draft-mcguinness-oauth-resource-token-resp.md

 ## Client Processing Rules {#client-processing-rules}

-A client that supports this extension MUST process the access token response according to the rules in this section.
+A client that supports this extension MUST process access token responses according to the rules in this section.

-Client processing is driven by the number of `resource` parameters included in the authorization request or token request (see {{RFC8707}}).
+Client processing is determined by the number of `resource` parameters included in the authorization request or token request, as defined in {{RFC8707}}.
 The rules below are mutually exclusive and depend on whether the client requested zero, exactly one, or more than one resource.

+When a `resource` parameter is included in an access token response, the client MUST interpret and compare the returned resource identifiers using the rules defined in {{resource-identifier-comparison}}.
+If the client cannot determine that an access token is valid for the intended protected resource, the client MUST NOT use the access token.

-If client validation succeeds, the client MAY use the access token and MUST use it only with the resource(s) identified in the response.
-The returned `scope` value, if present, MUST be interpreted in conjunction with the returned `resource` values.
-The granted scopes MUST be appropriate for the returned resource(s), consistent with the usage of scope in {{Section 3.3 of RFC6749}}.
+If validation succeeds, the client MAY use the access token and MUST use it only with the resource or resources identified in the response.
+Any returned `scope` value MUST be interpreted in conjunction with the returned `resource` values, and the granted scopes MUST be appropriate for the returned resource or resources, consistent with {{Section 3.3 of RFC6749}}.

-If client validation fails at any point while applying these rules, the client MUST NOT use the access token and SHOULD discard it.
+If validation fails at any point, the client MUST NOT use the access token and SHOULD discard it.

-These client processing rules apply equally to access tokens issued using the authorization code grant and to access tokens issued using a refresh token grant.
+These client processing rules apply equally to access tokens issued using the authorization code grant and to access tokens issued using the refresh token grant.

 ### Summary Table